experianplc/EDQCommerceCloudCartridge/documentation/Experian Commerce Cloud Integration Manual.md

 * Billing/Payment form.

 ### DataSets
-The dataset option allows you to specify the dataset for the address you're searching for is sourced from.
+The optional dataset parameter allows you to specify the dataset the address you're searching for is sourced from.

 Currently, dataset supports 3 countries:
 * Australia